TTFB Shouldn’t Matter, Test This Instead For Page Speed

 Additionally, website owners should also be concerned about additional data and how quickly it loads.
 Things like ads and important scripts need to load quickly as well.

-Fast-loading ads obviously affect revenue, but analytics scripts and other important code can play an important role in a visitors experience and how a webmaster is recording those events.
+Fast-loading ads obviously affect revenue, but analytics scripts and other important codes can play an important role in a visitor’s experience and how a webmaster is recording those events.

 Practically measuring how fast a website really is…